 How to get immediate help

 Perinatal depression is an urgent issue.
+The term perinatal refers to the time period during and after pregnancy (postpartum).
 And the longer you wait to get help, the harder it can be to feel better.
-If you, or anyone you know, is experiencing symptoms of perinatal depression, please call your obstetrician, primary care doctor, or AHN Women’s Behavioral Health at 412-578-4030.
+If you, or anyone you know, is experiencing symptoms of perinatal / postpartum depression, please call your obstetrician, primary care doctor, or AHN Women’s Behavioral Health at 412-578-4030.

 If you fear you are in immediate danger, call 911 or 1-800-SUICIDE (1-800-784-2443).

 You can also call Resolve Crisis Services at 1-888-7-YOU-CAN (1-888-796-8226).
 Resolve is a 24-hour, 365-day crisis service.
 It's free to all residents of Allegheny County, regardless of your ability to pay.

 Perinatal & postpartum depression services at Allegheny Health Network: why choose us?

 At AHN, we offer comprehensive, ongoing women’s behavioral health services throughout your pregnancy and for a year postpartum.
 Women who choose AHN for behavioral health services benefit from:

 - A unique mother-baby intensive outpatient program: AHN is one of the few hospitals in the country to offer intensive mother-baby outpatient treatment for postpartum depression.
 It’s the first such program in the area, taking place at West Penn Hospital.
 You can bring your baby with you to sessions, so you can continue to bond while you receive care.